 Simscape / Driveline / Gears / Planetary Subcomponents

 The Sun-Planet Bevel gear block represents a set of carrier, planet, and sun gear wheels.
 The planet is connected to and rotates with respect to the carrier.
-The planet and sun corotate with a fixed gear ratio and in a direction that you specify.
-You control the direction by setting the assembly orientation, left or right.
+The planet and sun corotate with a fixed gear ratio.
+You control the direction of rotation by setting the assembly orientation, left or right.
 A sun-planet and a ring-planet gear are basic elements of a planetary gear set.
 For model details, see Sun-Planet Bevel Gear Model.

 You can model the effects of heat flow and temperature change through an optional thermal conserving port.
 By default, the thermal port is hidden.
 To expose the thermal port, right-click the block in your model and, from the context menu, select Simscape > Block choices.
 Select a variant that includes a thermal port.
 Specify the associated thermal parameters for the component.

 Sun-Planet Bevel imposes one kinematic and one geometric constraint on the three connected axes.

 rC is the radius of the carrier gear.